aimeecesler/portfolio-v2/README.md

 ## Creating the Website

-During the process of creating this website, I tried to utilize the Bootstrap CSS as much as possible, only utilizing my own CSS sheet for specific custom colors and layouts.
+During the process of creating this repository, I tried to utilize the Bootstrap CSS as much as possible, only utilizing my own CSS sheet for specific custom colors and layouts.
 At first I had a CSS sheet for each page as well as one for the communal elements (i.e. navbar, footer, etc.) but I found that I could use the Bootstrap CSS for so much that it became cumbersome to bounce back and forth between the different CSS sheets when there was only a few items on each of them.
 I chose to then consolidate all of the CSS sheets into a single master sheet and I found this to be a much simpler option for my custom style elements.

 One of the things that I found extremely useful while using the Bootstrap CSS is their grid system and it's responsive properties.
 This system takes the guess work out of what your code will look like in reality and really made it so much easier to bring my design to life.